polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 ![alt tag](screenshots/thomas.jpg)

-Was reduced from 13 KB on disc, to 3 KB after reducing its quality with a value of "5".
-However, the result becamse pretty bad, as you can see below.
-A value of 20 however, still reduces the image size significantly, to 6KB, while still retaining a relatively hig quality for your image.
+Was reduced from 13 KB on disc, to 3 KB after reducing its quality with a *[quality]* value of _"5"_.
+However, the result became pretty bad, as you can see below.

 ![alt tag](screenshots/thomas-compact.jpg)